Insomnia 101: Why it Happens in Seniors

 Insomnia is one of the biggest issues to impact today’s senior community and it is something that is causing serious health concerns among a number of older adults.
 While the average senior needs between seven and nine hours of sleep per night, most adults age 65 and older aren’t getting this much sleep.
 In fact, they aren’t getting close to enough sleep, due in many situations, to issues with insomnia.
 Understanding insomnia, why it happens and how it impacts seniors can help any senior find the help they need to get the quality rest they deserve.

 Why Insomnia Happens

 There are a number of different reasons why insomnia happens not only in seniors but in all adults.
 For many seniors, insomnia occurs due to biological changes in their internal clock.
-While many seniors experience this sensation, it typically only manifests in some seniors becoming “morning people” or experiencing change in their normal sleeping patterns.
-When insomnia occurs however, the body has trouble not only staying on its cycle, but falling asleep or staying asleep, even when the person is feeling sleep-deprived.
+While many seniors experience this sensation, it typically only manifests in some seniors becoming “morning people” or experiencing a change in their normal sleeping patterns.
+When insomnia occurs, however, the body has trouble not only staying on its cycle but falling asleep or staying asleep, even when the person is feeling sleep-deprived.
 Health problems can cause insomnia as can inconsistencies in routines and habits.
 No matter what the cause, insomnia can impact any senior and have some devastating effects.